Paranoia. Photo by Photographee.eu / Deposit Photos

 Symptoms of Paranoia | Photo by Nito103 / Deposit Photos

-Paranoia is a psychological adaptation that can occur in victim-survivors as a natural response to the constant threat they experience in the context of narcissistic abuse.
+Paranoia is a psychological adaptation that can occur in survivors as a natural response to the constant threat they experience in the context of narcissistic abuse.
 They may become hypervigilant to protect themselves from further harm.
 Victim-survivors often feel that they must “walk on eggshells” to secure even a fleeting sense of safety around perpetrators of abuse.

 A pervasive sense of “do as you’re told or else” looms over every interaction.
 The latent and unpredictable aggression of the power-holder may induce a state of hyper vigilance, that leaves the disempowered person perpetually on edge and bracing for the worst.
-Victim-survivors may question obsessively question the motives of those around them, driven by an intense need to shield themselves from further pain.
+Victim-survivors may obsessively question the motives of those around them, driven by an intense need to shield themselves from further pain.
 Anxiety seeps into any situation where trust is required, making it nearly impossible to relax.
 Over time, this heightened alertness becomes the norm, leaving survivors unable to feel safe even in the most benign circumstances.

 Paranoia and hypervigilance are related but not synonymous, especially in the context of narcissistic abuse.